zonneplan/KiBot/README.md

             - `silk`: [string='#f0f0f0'] color for the silk screen.
             - `vcut`: [string='#bf2600'] color for the V-CUTS.
         - `variant`: [string=''] Board variant to apply.
-        - `vcuts`: [boolean=false] render V-CUTS on the Cmts.User layer.
+        - `vcuts`: [boolean=false] Render V-CUTS on the Cmts.User layer.
-        - `warnings`: [string='visible'] [visible,all,none] using visible only the warnings about components in the visible side are generated.
+        - `warnings`: [string='visible'] [visible,all,none] Using visible only the warnings about components in the visible side are generated.

 * PDF (Portable Document Format)
   * Type: `pdf`